Frederick, Maryland: Public schools

+Other middle schools with sections of Frederick in their attendance boundaries include Ballenger Creek Middle School in Ballenger Creek, Crestwood Middle School in Ballenger Creek, and Walkersville Middle School in Walkersville.

+Two public high schools, Frederick High School and Governor Thomas Johnson High School, are in the city limits.
+Other high schools with portions of their attendance boundaries including sections of the City of Frederick are Tuscarora High School (in Ballenger Creek; its attendance boundary covers a part of southern Frederick) and Walkersville High School (in Walkersville; its attendance boundary covers a part of northern Frederick).

-Other public schools: Adult Education, Career and Technology Center, Heather Ridge School, Outdoor School, Rock Creek School, and The Earth and Space Science Laboratory.
+Other public schools include Adult Education, Career and Technology Center, Heather Ridge School, Outdoor School, Rock Creek School, and the Earth and Space Science Laboratory.
 A public charter school, Frederick Classical Charter School, also serves students.
 Frederick County was long-time home to a highly innovative outdoor school for all sixth graders in Frederick County.
 This school was located at Camp Greentop, near the presidential retreat at Camp David and Cunningham Falls State Park.

+Maryland School for the Deaf is a PreK-12 public statewide school for the deaf.
+It is not operated by the school district.